fpereiro/dale/readme.md

    - For each `element` in the `input`, it executes the `function`, passing the `element` and the `key` of the element as arguments and pushes the result into an `output` array.
    - Returns the `output` array.
    - Returns an array where each element is the result of each `function` application.

+The general idea of the function is quite similar to that of `Array.map`, but the function accepts inputs of any type.

 ```javascript